 Remus Lupin returns to university on a Thursday, much to Sirius' relief.
 He feels he has been under far too much pressure, taking notes for someone he is not sure even exists.
-He waves the boy over to the empty seat next to him at the back of the classroom.
+He waves him over to two empty seats at the back of the classroom.
 He looks different; blanched and twitchy and thin.
 In the furrows of Remus' face, Sirius can see three weeks of what he assumes was vile hospitalization.
 He is glad to have kept his promise to take notes for the poor bloke; Sirius cannot imagine how awful it would be to pay for university and not be permitted to go.

-Remus sits in the chair besides him.
-He looks charming today, despite his pallid features, and if it weren't for his absurd sweater, which is so many different colours Sirius would very nearly have paid him a compliment if it weren't so abrasive to look at.
+Remus sits in the chair besides Sirius.
+He looks almost charming today despite his pallid features.
+If it weren't for his absurd sweater, which is far too many different colours, Sirius would very nearly have paid him a compliment if it weren't so abrasive to look at.

-"How are you?" he asks, casting a wary eye over the boy.
+"How are you?" he asks instead, casting a wary eye over Remus.
 Up close, Sirius can see the dark circles under his eyes and the waxy texture of his skin, pulled tight against his cheekbones.

 "I've been better," Remus remarks cynically, pulling the sleeves of his sweater over his hands, which are deathly pale and presumably cold.
 His voice is soft, tired.
 "I've been worse."

 "Have you been in hospital all that time?"
-Sirius enquires incredulously, keeping his voice low around the students milling into the room.
+Sirius says incredulously, keeping his voice low around the students milling into the room.

 Remus nods grimly, but says nothing as he pulls out his books and pens, fingers trembling.
 Sirius has never seen anyone look so fragile.
 He suddenly feels the intense need to wrap this stranger in his arms and whisper into his hair and concoct a cure for whatever is ailing him.

-In an attempt to overcome these feelings, he searches through his books for the notes he had taken for Remus.
-When the boy emerges from the depths of his bag, he is presented with them.
+In an attempt to overcome these strange feelings, he searches through his books for the notes he had taken for Remus, presenting them to him with a proud grin.

-"Oh – thank-thank you," he mumbles, taking them.
+"Oh – thank-thank you," Remus mumbles, taking them.

 "Did you write letters to me?"
-Remus says, examining the small pieces of paper stapled to the front of each section of papers which are neatly catalogued and dated in order of his missed classes.
+Remus says, examining the small pieces of paper stapled to the front of each dated section.

-Sirius blushes furiously, feeling idiotic.
+Sirius blushes furiously, feeling foolish.
 "Yes, I did," he admits.
-"I have a sparse attention-span."
+"I have a crappy attention-span."

 "You don't say.
 And you drew in the margins?"
 Remus continues, eyebrows high with amusement at the quaint drawings Sirius procured.